maoyuans/chronicles-of-terre/subclasses/Cleric-Tyranny.md

 ## Channel Divinity: Demand Tribute

 Starting at 2nd level, you can use your Channel Divinity to rightfully take what is yours from the unworthy.
-As an action, you present your holy symbol, dominating over another creature within 30 ft.
-When the affected creature would gain advantage on an attack roll, saving throw, or ability check, you may choose to demand tribute from them.
-They lose that advantage, and you gain advantage the next time you make a check of the same type.
+As a reaction when another creature within 30 ft of you makes an attack roll, saving throw, or ability check with advantage, you may present your holy symbol to dominate over it, and take this advantage as a tribute.
+The creature loses advantage on that roll, and you gain advantage on your next roll of the same type.

-You can only use this feature once on the same creature, twice when you reach 6th level, and thrice when you reach 18th level.

 ## Oppressing Faith